F3-Nation/f3-nation-auth/auth-provider/README.md

 ## Overview

-Central authentication service for F3 Nation applications using Next.js, NextAuth, and Drizzle ORM with PostgreSQL.
+Central authentication service for F3 Nation applications using Next.js, NextAuth, and PostgreSQL.
 This service provides email-based authentication with verification codes backed by PostgreSQL and delivered via SendGrid.

 ## Technical Stack

 - Next.js 15.4.4 with App Router
 - NextAuth 4.24.11 with custom email provider
-- Drizzle ORM 0.44.3
+- Raw PostgreSQL with type-safe repository pattern
 - PostgreSQL database
 - SendGrid for transactional email delivery
 - TailwindCSS for styling